wbangbang/aws-certification-training/AWSWhitepapers/AWSOverviewOfSecurityProcesses.md

 ### Customer Security Responsibilities

 AWS products that fall into the well-understood category of Infrastructure as a Service (IaaS)—such as Amazon EC2, Amazon VPC, and Amazon S3—are completely under your control and require you to perform all of the necessary security configuration and management tasks.

+With managed services, you don’t have to worry about launching and maintaining instances, patching the guest OS or database, or replicating databases—AWS handles that for you.
+But as with all services, you should protect your AWS Account credentials and set up individual user accounts with Amazon Identity and Access Management (IAM).
+We also recommend using multi-factor authentication (MFA) with each account, requiring the use of SSL/TLS to communicate with your AWS resources, and setting up API/user activity logging with AWS CloudTrail.

+## AWS Global Infrastructure Security

+The AWS global infrastructure includes the facilities, network, hardware, and operational software (e.g., host OS, virtualization software, etc.) that support the provisioning and use of these resources.

+### AWS Compliance Program

+The IT infrastructure that AWS provides to its customers is designed and managed in alignment with security best practices and a variety of IT security standards, including:

+* SOC 1/SSAE 16/ISAE 3402 (formerly SAS 70)
+* SOC 2
+* SOC 3
+* FISMA, DIACAP, and FedRAMP
+* DOD CSM Levels 1-5
+* PCI DSS Level 1
+* ISO 9001 / ISO 27001
+* ITAR
+* FIPS 140-2
+* MTCS Level 3

+### Physical and Environmental Security